 Telling an employee, “You did a great job this year” isn’t particularly helpful if the details aren’t apparent to manager and worker alike, especially if the recipient of such feedback is looking to improve even further.
 Essentially, CPM becomes the enemy of ambiguity and a welcome assist for anyone looking to grow and become more successful.

 What is continuous performance management?
 A strategic approach to employee performance management that is less like a formal review and more like a to-do list.

-When organizations adopt a CPM model, several changes materialize quickly along with creating an environment of accountability and a true meritocracy.
+When organisations adopt a CPM model, several changes materialise quickly along with creating an environment of accountability and a true meritocracy.
 For one, retention improves because people feel more satisfied in their work and their growth – especially if goals clearly ladder up to a strong set of environmental or social values the company has woven into its strategy.
-Additionally, internal mobility and promotion rates improve because people are able to recognize the paths for moving into new positions of interest.
+Additionally, internal mobility and promotion rates improve because people are able to recognise the paths for moving into new positions of interest.
 And more broadly, people become more productive because the entire system is geared toward effectively communicating outcomes.
 When using a continuous performance management system, the annual review practically “writes itself” since all the supporting information about the year’s achievements are already fully documented.
 It’s easy, then, to draw a direct line from the annual review to compensation planning.

 How to roll out continuous performance management

 It’s important to note that a company shouldn’t shift from no review process or a traditional one to CPM overnight.
 It requires time and a comprehensive strategy with a few key pillars, all enabled with the right technology so performance management becomes easier, faster, and more transparent.